Skip to content

 August 2024

-Mental health and work: Building a specialist workforce
+Mental health and work: improving support

-Over the last year, we have been working to support the recruitment of Employment Specialists who work in dedicated services to help people with severe mental health problems to find employment.
+Over the last year, we have been working to support the recruitment of employment specialists who work in dedicated services to help people with severe mental health problems to find employment.

 We’ve been working in partnership with not for profit Social Finance to support these services – called Individual Placement and Support (IPS) services – across the country.
-In November 2023 plans were announced to further grow this workforce to reach at least another 100,000 more people by 2028/29.

 Rachel Slade, our Programme Director, explains what IPS is and why we think this approach can be really beneficial.